Best toys what looks like magnetic tiles for younger & older

 - Ball system shoots slides easily

-The SmartMax Magnetic Rods Start Try Me are also very nice toys that consist of magnetic rods (and balls)!
+The SmartMax magnetic Start Try Me bars are also a lot of fun toys which consists of magnetic sticks (and balls)!

-This toy contains 30 large elements and an extensive booklet with information and tips for building.
+This toys contains 30 large elements and an extensive booklet with information and tips for building.

-Magnetic rods and balls can be 'stick' together to create the nicest figures.
-It's simple, because kids don't have to run off with complicated locking mechanisms.
+magnetic Your little one can 'stick' sticks and balls together to create the cutest figures.
+It's simple, because children don't have to fiddle with complicated snap-on mechanisms.

-Clicking these elements together is a lot easier than the tiles from Magformers and this makes the toys really suitable from 1 year, as SmartMax says.
+Clicking these elements together is a lot easier than the tiles from Magformers and this makes it toys also really suitable from 1 year onwards, as SmartMax says.

 At that age they can't do much with it of course, but a toddler can just grab something and experience what it is like for a rod to "stick" to one of the balls, for example.